miguelrgranda/PlanckBIRD-lens/README.md

 ### Modification in lensingbiases

-The N1 computation was modified to allow computing the N1 bias without needing to use a ini file.
-Aditionally, in this new version the power spectra noise is not calculated internally and now the observed angular power spectra is passed as a parameter.
+The N1 computation was modified to allow computing the N1 bias without needing to use an ini file.
+Additionally, in this new version, the power spectra noise is not calculated internally, and now the observed angular power spectra is passed as a parameter.

 All the information is passed via the arguments of the python function LensingBiases.compute_n1_py(...), which computes the unnormalized N1 bias using OPENMP parallelization.
-We did not integrate the N0 computation accordingly in this modified version, because we are computing it using lensquest or MCN0 implementation in PlanckBIRD-lens.
+We did not integrate the N0 computation accordingly in this modified version, because we are computing it using lensquest or the MCN0 implementation in PlanckBIRD-lens.

 ### About cmblensplus

-Installing cmblensplus can be complicated, and in reality is barely used:
+Installing cmblensplus can be complicated, and in reality, it is barely used:

-* In ``filtering.py``, cmblensplus is imported only for the pixel-based filtering which is not used in our code and left there for comparison purposes.
+* In ``filtering.py``, cmblensplus is imported only for the pixel-based filtering, which is not used in our code and left there for comparison purposes.
 By commenting the line ''import curvedsky as cs``, you solve the import error.

 * In ``reconstruction.py`` only the python scripts ``analysis.py`` and ``binning.py`` from cmblensplus/utils are needed.
 There are two possible solutions:
 	*  Installing cmblensplus/utils by creating a setup.py inside the cmblensplus folder and running in the terminal ``pip3 install .``: